Sing the bells of Notre Dame.

 - Hogfather uses the monster Aesop noted above.
 The heroine, Susan, is a nanny and uses a fireplace poker to kill monsters.
 At the end of the book, the psychopathic assassin Teatime (whose boyish good looks are marred only by his creepy eyes) is at their home, along with Susan's grandfather, Death (long story).
 Teatime tries to convince the children that he is good and that Death is the one they should be afraid of and ends up with the poker being run through him, with one of the kids pointing out that the poker "only kills monsters".

 - Not to mention Lords and Ladies, the Pratchett version of Can't Argue with Elves.
 Elves are beautiful, or at least appear to be.
+Their main opponent is Granny Weatherwax (again), who looks like a crabby old woman.

 - Played with in Harry Potter.
 Harry starts off as a scrawny ten year old with "knobbly knees" and Nerd Glasses, but is definitely implied to get more attractive as the series progresses.
 Lord Voldemort, on the other hand, is stated to have been very good-looking when he was younger, but as he gets older this diminishes somewhat (although it was his own fault).